 Your child will need a named water bottle in school.
-These should be brought to school and taken home again everyday.
-Children are encouraged to refill their water bottles during the day from the water tap in the classroom if necessary.
-Please make sure your child has a healthy snack for morning break.
+These should be brought to school and taken home again everyday Children are encouraged to refill their water bottles during the day from the water tap in the classroom if necessary Please make sure your child has a healthy snack for morning break.
 A piece of fruit or a cereal bar (no nuts please) are ideal.
-Attendance Information Here at Queen Edith, school attendance is very important.
+Goldfinch classroom is upstairs so your child will need to bring a pair of indoor shoes.
+These shoes should be black and can be plimsolls or any other black slip-on shoes, with a closed toe and Attendance Information Here at Queen Edith, school attendance is very important.
 The Headteacher's permission must be sought if you wish to take your child out of school during term time.
 This is done by completing a form, available from the school office.
 Each application will be looked at on an individual basis.
 We are unable to authorise holidays in term time, however. the Headteacher is able to authorise absences for exceptional circumstances.
 A penalty notice may be issued for 3 consecutive unauthorised absences where the absences are neither exceptional nor unavoidable.

 What will my child learn in Year 4?